A gynecologist’s opinion on menstrual cups

 Dr. Jane notes that it can be challenging or intimidating for some people to have to clean a period cup between uses when they’re not at home.
 Some might “feel uncomfortable removing, cleaning, and replacing a cup in a public bathroom,” she explains.

 The good news?
-We created our Biodegradable Wipes specifically to alleviate this problem.
-Instead of walking your cup to the sinks to wash it, you can simply empty its contents in the toilet, use a wipe to clean it inside and out, flush your wipe down the toilet (they’re plumbing-friendly!), and reinsert as usual.
+We created Flex Wipes specifically to alleviate this problem.
+Instead of walking your cup or disc to the sink to wash it, you can simply empty its contents in the toilet, use a wipe to clean it inside and out, flush your wipe down the toilet (they’re biodegradable when flushed), and reinsert as usual.